TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/Monte Carlo Methods in Reinforcement Learning.md

 * See [[A Unified View on Planning and Learning|here]] for more on off-policy.
 Note that we make use of [[Importance Sampling]]

 * Ordinary and Weighted importance sampling for First-Visit MC are subject to [[Statistical Estimators#Bias-Variance Tradeoff|bias variance tradeoff]].
 Ordinary has low bias, high variance (often infinite) Weighted has high bias, low variance (though the bias converges to $0$).
-* For Every-Visit MC, both ordinary and weighted importance sampling  are biased but this bias converges asymptotically to $0$.
+* For Every-Visit MC, both ordinary and weighted importance sampling  are biased but this bias converges [[Asymptotic Analysis|asymptotically]] to $0$.

 # Links
 * [[Reinforcement Learning - An Introduction by Sutton and Barto|Sutton and Barto Ch.
 5]]